lukesampson/suburbs/README.md

 So what are the other options?
 Geoscience Australia publishes the Australian Gazetteer, but it's only updated on a biennial basis in a proprietary format (Microsoft Access).
 Also, only South Australia, Tasmania and ACT make their postcode data available.

 Hopefully the Gazetteer data will get better in future.
-But in the meantime, we'll rely on Wikipedia to fill in as many gaps as possible.
+But in the meantime, we'll rely on Wikipedia to fill in some gaps where possible.

+# How

+These are the steps taken to generate this data

+1. Download and extract suburb data from the Australian Gazetteer 2012 ([details](https://github.com/lukesampson/postcodes/blob/master/export-gazetteer.md))

+2. Get postcode data from Wikipedia (not implemented yet)